crei0/building-teardown/readme.md

 - [x] Fix building changing not clearing the container
 - [x] Change color of block depending on the damage
 - [x] Fix explosion animation not playing on left click release
-- [ ] On building change/reload explosions need to disappear instantly
+- [x] On building change/reload explosions need to disappear instantly
 - [ ] Lerp on zoom change
 * [ ] Publish repository to GitHub
 * [ ] Export for the web to GitHub Pages

+## Phase 2

+- [ ] Damage when collisions between blocks happen
+- [ ] Damage when collisions between a block and the floor happens